wp-plugins/sideoffer/readme.txt

 *	Easy and Unteractive Setup with real-time visual feedback
 *	Anchor link triggering via inclusion the "sideoffer" class
 *	Custom Background Graphics (PSD Source included)

+If you have questions, comments or feature requests  feel free to email us at Info@HeaavyDigital.net.

+Stay in the know:  Become a fan of Heavy Digital on Facebook!  http://www.facebook.com/HeavyDigital

+Be sure to check out our site www.HeavyDigital.net

 == Installation ==